chronicleprotocol/oracle-suite/cmd/leeloo/README.md

 # Leeloo CLI Readme

 Leeloo is an application run by Oracles.
-The application is responsible for collecting specified events from a different blockchain (such as Arbitrium or Optimism) and sending them to the Spire P2P network.
+This application is responsible for collecting specific events from other blockchains (such as Arbitrium or Optimism), attesting them, and sending them to the Spire P2P network.

 Leeloo is one of the components of Maker Wormhole: https://forum.makerdao.com/t/introducing-maker-wormhole/11550